-If you find yourself frequently experiencing tinnitus, read further to learn more about this condition, its impacts, and how it can be treated.
+If you find yourself frequently experiencing tinnitus, you may be wondering what causes it and if there’s anything you can do to stop it.
+This in mind, let’s take a moment to dive in and discuss this condition, its impacts, and how it can be treated.

 What is Tinnitus?

 The Better Hearing Institute (BHI) describes tinnitus as “the perception of a sound that has no external source.”
-Tinnitus is often described as a high-pitched ringing, buzzing, or humming sound.
-A person with tinnitus can hear the sound in one ear or both and intermittently or consistently.
+This condition is often described as a high-pitched ringing, buzzing, or humming sound.
+A person with this condition can hear these sounds in one ear or both, either intermittently or consistently.

 But what causes this breakdown?
 Even when one has been diagnosed, it can be difficult to pinpoint the cause.
 Some common causes include:

 - Exposure to loud noises, which can range from headphones to construction equipment (e.g. power drills).